 - App Rating: 8 on the App Store

 - Best For: Investors with a long-term outlook

 To learn more check out our Fundrise review or click below.

 TD Ameritrade is an online stock trading and investing platform that’s ideal if you’re after long-term investing.

 What I really like about TD Ameritrade is that it’s just as useful for active, experienced traders as it is for beginners (though it may not be the best for complete beginners).

-TD Ameritrade has just cut back to $0 commission on online equity trades, ETFs, and online option trades – though, other trades (like online trades of OTC stocks) will cost you $6.95 per trade.
+TD Ameritrade has just cut back to $0 commission on online equity trades, ETFs, and online option trades – though, other trades (like online trades of OTC stocks and broker-assisted trades) will cost you extra.